There are two types of mitral regurgitation (MR):

 Mitral valve prolapse: The valve's tissue flaps or the tendon cords that anchor the valves are weakened and stretch.
 The flaps then bulge into the top chamber, or atrium, with each heartbeat.

-Heart attack: A heart attack can cause decreased blood flow to the area of the heart that supports the mitral valve.
-In turn, the function of the valve is weakened.
-The change can be quite severe and sudden if the tendon cords are ruptured as a result of the heart attack.
+Heart attack: A heart attack can cause decreased blood flow to the area of the heart that supports the mitral valve, making it weak.
+The change can be quite severe and sudden if the tendon cords are ruptured because of the heart attack.

 Weakened heart (or cardiomyopathy): Sometimes, the bottom chamber (ventricle) of the heart stretches.
 When this happens, the mitral valve also is stretched and becomes leaky.

-Endocarditis: This bacterial infection can attach to the heart valves and damage the valve tissues.
+Endocarditis: This bacterial infection can attach to the heart valves and damage the valve itself.

 Trauma: For example, trauma to the chest in a car accident.